ALS FORTUNE

 ( I guess Vic was an original tree hugger) and another one was, Mick he said - when I was a kid helping my dad on the farm, when I was down a 100 foot shaft during the daylight - guess what, when I looked up I could see the stars even though it was daylight.
 Mick told me he has not validated either yet, but those two Vic sessions on 'the meaning of life' stood out.

-We take this occasion to pass on our condolences to Wilma and Family, and we from the vintage motorcycle fraternity will surely miss Vic, his guidance will be felt for many years to come - "Good Innings Vic and Well Done".
+We take this occasion to pass on our condolences to the Maberley family, and we from the vintage motorcycle fraternity will surely miss Vic, his guidance will be felt for many years to come.

 Garth